r-lib/marquee/revdep/cran.md

-patch release with fixes for a few regressions and bugs

 ## revdepcheck results

 We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.